Request a Demo

 • Default Bias: Making the in-person exam the default option for members can reduce the effort required to schedule the appointment and increase compliance.

-While the addition of a blood test to the Kidney Disease Monitoring measure presents a challenge for plans, an omnichannel engagement program utilizing behavioral science strategies and streaming content can successfully drive members to receive the necessary care, improve the overall member experience, and improve measure performance.
+While the addition of a blood test to the Kidney Disease Monitoring measure presents a challenge for plans, an omnichannel digital health engagement solution utilizing behavioral science strategies and streaming content can successfully drive members to receive the necessary care, improve the overall member experience, and improve measure performance.
 At the end of the day, everybody wins!

 Closing Gaps in Care: What Key Strategies Should Plans Consider?